About United Friends

 United Friends of the Children empowers current and former foster youth on their journey to self-sufficiency through service-enriched education and housing programs, advocacy, and consistent relationships with a community of people who care.

 Our programs focus on commitment and consistency.
 By forging lasting, trusting relationships with youth in our programs, we address their single most critical emotional need.

 Provide Resources for a Successful Transition to Adulthood

-Our Pathways program surrounds foster youth age 18-24 with positive role models, creating enduring relationships, challenging youth to better themselves, and providing a safety net in the form of a service-enriched housing program.
+Our Pathways program surrounds foster youth ages 18-24 with positive role models, creating enduring relationships, challenging youth to better themselves, and providing safety in the form of a service-enriched housing program.

 Change Current Educational Outcomes

 By preparing more youth to graduate from high school and attend four-year colleges, United Friends is challenging the current dismal outcomes for foster kids relative to education.
-Our programs dramatically increase their chance for success.
+Our programs dramatically increase their chances for success.

 United Friends of the Children has been an integral part of the Los Angeles foster care community since our founding by Nancy M. Daly in 1979.

 United Friends Serves 1,400 Current and Former Foster Youth Annually

 - White 8%